Agoric/documentation/main/guides/getting-started/ui-tutorial/conclusion.md

 - Scaffolding a new React App.
 - Setting up `AgoricProvider` and connecting to a wallet.
 - Reading and rendering purse balances.
-- Reading contract data with `chainStorageWatcher`.
+- Reading vstorage data with `chainStorageWatcher`.
 - Making an offer to exchange some on-chain assets.

 With these basics in place, the world of Agoric UI development has opened up to you.
 To expand on your